opensearch-project/project-website/_posts/2022-11-17-Multiple-Authentication.md

   - community
 ---

-We’re excited to announce support for concurrent multiple authentication methods in OpenSearch Dashboards (OSD).
-This enhancement for the security plugin implementation of Dashboards provides a more unified and user-friendly login experience for Dashboards users.
-Users can now choose from multiple options to login with either basic authentication (username and password) or one of two single sign-on (SSO) solutions, OpenID Connect (OIDC) or SAML.
+We’re excited to announce support for concurrent multiple authentication methods in OpenSearch Dashboards.
+This enhancement to the Dashboards security plugin provides a more unified and user-friendly login experience to Dashboards users, who are now able to choose a preferred option from a login UI that integrates basic authentication (username and password) and multiple single sign-on (SSO) providers for OpenID Connect (OIDC) and SAML.

 ## Benefits